rcannood/SCORPIUS/README.md

 library(SCORPIUS)
 ```

 The `ginhoux` dataset (See Schlitzer et al. 2015) contains 248 dendritic cell progenitors in one of three cellular cellular states: MDP, CDP or PreDC.
+Note that this is a reduced version of the dataset, for packaging reasons.
+See ?ginhoux for more info.

 ``` r
 data(ginhoux)